Admissions to West Sussex independent school, Sompting Abbotts Preparatory School

 Is Sompting Abbotts Preparatory School a West Sussex prep school that's a 'feeder' to a particular senior school?

 No, we're completely independent.
 We believe it's more important to find the right school for the child rather than be a 'feeder'.
 We've an enviable record of children obtaining places at their first choice of school, as well as for winning scholarships and other awards.
 Every year, we organise events to which we invite Heads, or their representatives, from a selection of schools, to speak to parents.
 We're also knowledgeable about which schools would suit which child and happy to guide parents on this.
-The most frequent destination senior schools for our pupils include Lancing College, Brighton College, Hurstpierpoint College, Christ's Hospital, Our Lady of Sion, Shoreham College, The Towers and Steyning Grammar.
+The most frequent destination senior schools for our pupils include Lancing College, Brighton College, Hurstpierpoint College, Christ's Hospital, Our Lady of Sion, Shoreham College and The Towers.
+Many children also go on at Year 9 to Steyning Grammar, for which they are automatically eligible by dint of attendance at Sompting Abbotts.

 How is your school inspected?